siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 When specifying the `condition`, table attributes should be referred to with the table name.
 If a record that matches the condition does not already exist in the table, the arriving event is inserted into the table.

-The `set` clause is only used when the update operation is performed and it will not be used during the insert operation.
+The `set` clause is only used when the update operation is performed and it is used during the insert operation.
 When `set` clause is used the left hand side attribute should be always a table attribute and the right hand side attribute can be stream/table attribute, mathematical operations or other.
 When `set` clause is not provided all attributes in the table will be updated.